ardura/Subhoofer/README.md

 # Subhoofer
- Sub enhancement inspired by a few Airwindows plugins
+ Sub enhancement inspired by a few Airwindows plugins.
+This is a windows VST 2 plugin!

 **Subhoofer** is a sub and bass enhancement plugin aimed at being a lightweight replacement for other subharmonic generation plugins.